Your First Ear, Nose, and Throat Doctor Visit

-Read some tips on what to ask your ENT doctor and what information they will want to have from you.
+Feb 5, 2022 Here are some tips on what to ask your ENT doctor, and what information they will want to have from you.

-Pediatric ENTs (ear, nose and nose doctors) can help to alleviate your child’s ear pain and find solutions to any hearing issues that may be occurring.
+Pediatric ENTs (ear, nose, and nose doctors) or otolaryngologists can treat problems like your child’s ear pain or sore throat and find solutions to any hearing issues that may be occurring.

-You trust your pediatrician so you’ve probably been referred to an ear, nose and throat doctor for good reason.
-It could be due to frequent ear infections, sinus issues or hearing difficulties.
+If you receive a referral from your pediatrician to an ear, nose, and throat doctor, it’s probably for a good reason.
+It could be due to frequent ear infections, sinus issues, or hearing difficulties.

-It may also be helpful to explain what the doctor will be doing at the visit; use a special light to look inside her ears, ask her to open her mouth wide like she did at her first dentist visit (to make sure her tonsils aren’t inflamed, which can block ears from draining), and sneak a peek up her nose (to make sure that the still-developing sinuses are also draining properly).
-You can practice these tasks during pretend play (e.g., playing house or doctor).
+It may also be helpful to explain what the doctor will be doing at the visit.
+The doctor will use a special light to look inside her ears, ask her to open her mouth wide, and sneak a peek up her nose (to make sure that the still-developing sinuses are also draining properly).
+You can practice these tasks during pretend play (e.g., playing house or doctor) beforehand.

 Since her ears have been bugging her, she may be worried that a kids’ ENT exam will hurt her when the doc checks inside them.
 My daughter always gives the doctor a nasty look when he looks in her ears.
 It’s just something kids are not a fan of, regardless if they have pain or not.
-Remind her that this doctor’s job is to help kids’ ears feel better, and she can help if she sits still and does what is asked of her.
+Remind her that this doctor’s job is to help kids’ ears feel better, and she can help if she sits still and does what the doctor says.

 To prep, do a dress rehearsal: Plop your tot on a chair or your lap and see if she can stay frozen while you touch the outside of each ear.
 Have your child practice looking in your ears, too.

-Same goes for your first eye exam and hearing test, so make sure to be prepared!
+The same goes for your first eye exam and hearing test, so make sure you come prepared!

 During the exam, don’t hesitate to ask questions, and let your child know that she can ask whatever she wants to as well.
 Obviously, really little children can’t ask questions, so that’s why you need to be prepared to do the asking.
 The more answers you have, the better able you’ll be to care for those little ears after you leave the exam room.